 Chemistry Related Courses

-Chemistry 345: Biophysical Chemistry Theoretical treatment of gases, solids, liquids, and solutions using thermodynamics, electrochemistry and reaction kinetics will be discussed.
+Chemistry 345: Physical Chemistry: Thermodynamics and Kinetics Theoretical treatment of gases, solids, liquids, and solutions using thermodynamics, electrochemistry and reaction kinetics will be discussed.
 Problems will have a biochemical emphasis.
-Prerequisites: Chemistry 111, one year of college physics and calculus.
+Prerequisites: Chemistry 112 and Math 222 (Calculus 1).
+PHYS 201 or 211 recommended.
 Course is 3 credit hours.
-Instructor: Michael Tessmer

 Chemistry 352: Readings in Chemistry An independent study course in the chemical sciences for specific and advanced fields of study.
 The course is open only by the consent of instructor.
 Students must contact the instructor one semester prior to the course.
 Credit 1 to 3 hours.